frdmn/old.frd.mn/README.md

 frd.mn
 ======

-Personal website of Jonas Friedmann, which you can find here: http://frd.mn
+Personal website of Jonas Friedmann, which can be found here: http://frd.mn

 The project is a work in progress!